alibhrloui/Titanic/README.md

 # Titanic
-machine learning model that predict survivers
+Machine-Learning model that predict survivors from dataset